-To be considered for funding, projects must address at least one of the Priority Criteria Categories listed below.
-Projects that address multiple Priority Criteria Categories will score higher than projects that address only one.
-The Merced MLRP's portfolio of projects aims to meet MLRP objectives by meeting as many Priority Criteria as possible.
+To be considered for funding, projects must address the Water Quality and Supply Criteria Category and the Disadvantaged Community Benefit Criteria Category.
+Projects that address additional Criteria Categories are likely to be more competitive than projects that do not.
 Additional details on project selection criteria can be found starting on page 10 of the Project Application.